grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ```

-Of course, it makes little sense for the return type of the factory to be a library class or interface (rather, we use factories to create instances of our own classes), but you get the idea, right?
+Of course, it makes little sense for the return type of the factory to be a library class or interface like in the above example (rather, we use factories to create instances of our own classes), but you get the idea, right?

 Anyway, it is typical for a return type of a factory to be an interface or, at worst, an abstract class.
 This means that whoever uses the factory, it knows only that it receives an object of a class that is implementing an interface or is derived from abstract class.
 But it does not know exactly what *concrete* type it is.
 Thus, a factory may return objects of different types at different times, depending on some rules only it knows.